0xPolygonHermez/zkevm-bridge-ui/README.md

 cp .env.example .env
 ```

-If you omit it, you won't be able to see token prices converted to your local fiat currency.

 If you want to see token prices converted to your local fiat currency in the UI you'll need to
 register [here](https://exchangeratesapi.io) to obtain an API Key.
 Once you get it, you need to set
 the `VITE_USE_FIAT_EXCHANGE_RATES` env var to `true` and fill this required env vars as well: